Skip to main content

 Design Decisions

 Beads is designed for offline-first, local-first development.
-No server means no downtime, no latency, no vendor lock-in, and full functionality on airplanes or in restricted networks.
+The Dolt server runs locally -- no cloud dependency, no downtime, no vendor lock-in, and full functionality on airplanes or in restricted networks.

 Trade-offs